Graph Sampling Based Deep Metric Learning for Generalizable Person Re-Identification: Experiments

 \subsubsection{Visualization of GS}

-Finally, in Fig. \ref{fig:gs_show}, we show some examples of the nearest neighboring classes generated by the GS sampler.
+Fig. \ref{fig:gs_show} shows some examples (more in Appendix F) of the nearest neighboring classes generated by the GS sampler.
 As can be observed, the GS sampler is indeed able to find similar classes as hard examples to challenge the learning.
 For example, it identifies similar kinds of clothes, colors, patterns, and accessories.
 These confusing examples help a lot in learning discriminative models.